 Ever since New Orleans reopened on May 16, the mayor has stressed the importance of wearing a mask or face covering when it comes to reopening safely.
 Luckily for locals, wearing a mask isn’t too foreign to our celebratory culture, but if you’re lacking the appropriate gear, there’s no shortage of options for purchasing a face mask in New Orleans.
 Perhaps you’d like to rep your favorite hot sauce or spice things up with some fringe.
 In true New Orleans fashion, mask-wearing is not only of high importance when it comes to mitigating the spread of coronavirus – it’s also a fashion statement, a chance to express yourself while keeping others safe, and a way to support small businesses.

-Many places are selling non-medical grade masks these days, but we’ve narrowed it down to a top 10.
+Many places are selling non-medical grade masks these days, but we’ve narrowed it down to our top favorites.
 Here’s a few of our favorite funky (and practical) masks from local businesses.

 Sequins, fringe and vibrant prints galore – Fringe + Co. has everything from practical to eccentric one-of-a-kind masks suitable for both children and adults.
 The pictures speak for themselves.